athuldinesh/Cod-tips-and-tricks/README.md

 INTRODUCTION

   Call of Duty Mobile is online multiplayer game which you can play with other players all over the world just like anyother battle royal game.
 In this we will learn how to be pro in COD Mobile.
-I've listed down few Tips and Tricks to be a good player in COD Mobile
+I'viferg tips and trickse listed down few Tips and Tricks to be a good player in COD Mobile

   PROBLEMS